HPEDevCom/redfishdocs/docs/references_and_material/blogposts/etc/biosandstorageprops/biosandstorageprops.md

 - The latest versions of iLO 5 firmware support both the HPE `SmartStorageConfig` and the DMTF standard storage models.
 Volume management with controllers implementing the DMTF storage model is described in the <a href="https://servermanagementportal.ext.hpe.com/docs/redfishservices/ilos/supplementdocuments/storage/" target="_blank">HPE server management portal</a>.

-We assume that the reader is familiar with REST APIs in general and Redfish in particular.
-A good entry point for developers to grasp the power of Redfish is the <a href="https://www.hpe.com/us/en/servers/restful-api.html#" target="_blank">iLO RESTful API Ecosystem</a>.
+This blog post assumes that the reader is familiar with REST APIs in general and Redfish in particular.
+A good entry point for developers to grasp the power of Redfish is the
+<a href="https://www.hpe.com/us/en/servers/restful-api.html#" target="_blank">iLO RESTful API Ecosystem</a>.
 {% /admonition %}

 ## Foreword

-For didactic purposes, we use direct URIs to targets instead of crawling  the Redfish tree to discover the target URIs, as explained in the <a href="https://developer.hpe.com/blog/getting-started-with-the-redfish-api-part-2/" target="_blank">Getting Started with the Redfish® API Part 2</a> blog post.
+For didactic purposes, direct URIs to targets are used instead of relying on crawling the Redfish tree to discover the target URIs, as explained in the
+<a href="https://developer.hpe.com/blog/getting-started-with-the-redfish-api-part-2/" target="_blank">Getting Started with the Redfish® API Part 2</a>
+blog post.

-In the following paragraphs, `{{Subsystem-URI}}` refers to an URI like `https://<ilo-IP>/redfish/v1/<subsystem>/` where `<subsystem>` represents either `Bios` or `SmartStorageConfig`.
-These subsystems contains the currently used properties.
+Note that in the following paragraphs, `{{Subsystem-URI}}` refers to an URI like `https://<ilo-IP>/redfish/v1/<subsystem>/` where `<subsystem>` represents either `Bios` or `SmartStorageConfig`.
+These subsystems contain the currently used properties.

-Each of them has a pending sub-zone called `Settings/` and explained in the next paragraph.
+Each of them has a pending sub-zone called `Settings/` and are explained in the next paragraph.

-## Deferred / pending high level concept description
+## Deferred / pending high-level concept description

 1. Modifications in these subsystems are performed using HTTP `PATCH` or HTTP `PUT` against `{{Subsystem-URI}}/`**`Settings/`**.
-2. Upon a successful transaction, the HTTP return code is `200 OK` with the associated message: `One or more properties were changed and will not take effect until the system is reset`.
+2. Upon a successful transaction, the HTTP return code is `200 OK` with the associated message:
+   `One or more properties were changed and will not take effect until the system is reset`.
 3. During the next system reset, the content of `{{Subsystem-URI}}/Settings/` is transferred one level up, in `{{Subsystem-URI}}/`.
 The return status of this transfer is present in `{{Subsystem-URI}}` with an associated message.

 The important thing to note in this flow is that the final status code and associated message of a property setting is visible **after the system reset**.

 ## Successful example

-In this example, we create a Raid1 storage array of two physical disks using Postman.
-To achieve this goal, we have to issue a `PUT` to `{{iloURI}}/redfish/v1/Systems/1/SmartStorageConfig/Settings/` with a body (aka payload) similar to the example shown below:
+In this example, a Raid1 storage array of two physical disks has been created using Postman.
+To achieve this goal, one needs to issue a `PUT` to `{{iloURI}}/redfish/v1/Systems/1/SmartStorageConfig/Settings/` with a body (aka payload) similar to the example shown below:

 ![Figure 1: Body to PUT to .../SmartStorageConfig/Settings/](figures/1-putbody.png "Figure 1: Body to PUT to .../SmartStorageConfig/Settings/")